 The method of mounting a Magic Motor to drive the model is shown in Fig. 5.15b.
 The drive from the Motor is taken to a 1" Pulley on Rod 11.
 A 1" Pulley on this Rod is connected by a Driving Band to a 1" Pulley on Rod 12, and a 1" Pulley fitted with a Rubber Ring on the same Rod contacts the ground and so drives the model along.

-this model is not included in the Outfit.
+Note: The Magic Motor used in this model is not included in the Outfit.